Study abroad this summer in London with IFSA

 • Television in London

 IFSA requires students to enroll in a full class load abroad.
 At the University of Westminster, a full class load consists of 15 Westminster credits per summer school session (equivalent to 4 U.S. semester credit hours).
-Please note that the University of Westminster has a very strict withdraw policy for summer, please contact the IFSA Admissions Counselor with any questions.
+Please note that the University of Westminster has a very strict withdraw policy for summer, please contact the IFSA Enrollment Counselor with any questions.

 Lab & Field Trip Fees